minio/docs/source/operations/network-encryption.rst

 .. admonition:: SSL is Deprecated
    :class: note

    TLS is the successor to Secure Socket Layer (SSL) encryption.
    SSL is fully `deprecated <https://tools.ietf.org/html/rfc7568>`__ as of June 30th, 2018.

 .. _minio-tls-user-generated:

 Enabling TLS
 ------------

+.. cond:: not k8s

+   The sections below describe how to enable TLS for MinIO.
+   You may use TLS certificates from a well-known Certificate Authority, an internal or private CA, or self-signed certs.

+   Before beginning, note these important points:

+   - Configure TLS on each node.
+   - Ensure certs are readable by the user who runs the MinIO Server process.
+   - Update :envvar:`MINIO_VOLUMES` and any needed services or apps to use an ``HTTPS`` URL.

 .. cond:: k8s